Sign In Forgot Password

 Conservative Judaism in the United States of America began in 1886.
 Conservative Judaism, as described on www.ConservativeJudaism.org:

-It is equally committed to the values of individual conscience, democracy, equal rights and protection for all humanity and other hallmarks of Western culture to enrich and deepen our lives as practicing Jews…
+It is equally committed to the values of individual conscience, democracy, equal rights and protection for all humanity, and other hallmarks of Western culture to enrich and deepen our lives as practicing Jews…

-…we believe that integrating the Jewish tradition with our own contemporary culture is the best way to create a vibrant and meaningful form of Judaism for ourselves and our descendants.”
+…we believe that integrating the Jewish tradition with our contemporary culture is the best way to create a vibrant and meaningful form of Judaism for ourselves and our descendants.”

 CBE is an egalitarian Conservative congregation.
 This means that women are given equal opportunity to count in the minyan (prayer quorum), to have an aliyah to the Torah, to chant from the Torah, to wear a tallit or tefillin, to lead services, to serve on the board, etc.

-To learn more about Conservative Judaism please visit, www.ConservativeJudaism.org or www.uscj.org.
+To learn more about Conservative Judaism, please visit www.ConservativeJudaism.org or www.uscj.org.

 Don’t see the question or answer you were looking for?

-Contact us by calling the main office at 703-860-4515, ext.
-101 or sending an e-mail to office@bethemeth.org.
+Contact us at the main office at 703-860-4515, ext.
+101, or e-mail office@bethemeth.org.
 We are happy to help.